gabetucker2/gostack/documentation/race.md

  >
  > C) ...in `taskB`'s map, replace pairs whose values are between 1 and 3 with a new slice of key-value pairs, making this new map `taskC`
  >
- > D) ...and appending a clone of `taskC` to itself 3 times, thereafter fitting its key-value pairs to 2x2x2x2 matrix `taskD`
+ > D) ...and append a clone of `taskC` to itself 3 times, thereafter fitting its key-value pairs to 2x2x2x2 matrix `taskD`

 <h3 name = "pseudocode">...pseudocode outline</h3>